ClassicAdam/Bravely_Default_II_Grinding_Script_AHK/README.md

 This script will run your party back and forth on the map until it runs into a monster for a battle.
 The script will then fight in the battle repeating the previous attacks that were performed until they are defeated, leveling up your the characters in your party.

 If this script is run for several days, you can get your characters to level 99 toward the very beginning of the game.
-Or you can use it just to level up a newly aquired job.
+Or you can use it just to level up a newly acquired job.

-2. Setup
+(2) Setup

 Ensure AutoHotKey is installed and running on your Windows PC.